All Products

 • Fixed character actions: Improve the model's ability to reproduce specific body movements, such as particular dance moves or martial arts forms.

-• Fixed camera movements: Replicate complex camera language, such as push-pull, pan-tilt, or orbiting shots in a fixed template.
+• Fixed video camera movements: Replicate complex camera language, such as fixed templates for push-pull, pan-tilt, and surround shots.

-• AI generation and selection: Use the Wan base model to generate videos in batches, and then manually select high-quality samples that best match the target effect.
+• AI generation and selection: Use the Wan foundation model to generate videos in batches, then manually select the high-quality samples that best match the target effect.
 This is the most common method.

-• Live-action shooting: If your goal is to achieve highly realistic interactive scenes (such as hugs or handshakes), using live-action footage is the best choice.
+• Live shooting: If your goal is to achieve highly realistic interactive scenes (such as hugs or handshakes), using live-shot footage is the best choice.

-• 3D software rendering: For effects or abstract animations that require detailed control, you can use 3D software (such as Blender or C4D) to create the materials.
+• 3D software rendering: For effects or abstract animations that require detailed control, we recommend using 3D software (such as Blender or C4D) to create the materials.

 Dimension